 flower cart, Edinburgh, Scotland

 My formal education in interior design was a very special opportunity to rediscover my creative talents and to develop my technical and computer skills.
-I enjoy every phase of the design process, especially the discovery and challenges that occur during programming and space planning, and the exploration of materials and finishes.
-I feel accomplished in the creation of meticulous construction documents.
-Revit and I have a special bond as I worked long and hard to learn the software, and to make it do what I want it to do.
+I enjoy every phase of the design process, from the discovery and challenges that occur during programming and space planning, to the creation of meticulous construction documents.
+Revit and I have a special bond as I worked long and hard to learn the software, and to make it do what I wanted it to do.
 While in school I enjoyed both residential and commercial design projects, gravitating toward creating highly functional spaces that generate a sense of calm and restoration.

 A CAREER EVOLUTION

 I have come to think of my journey as an evolution rather than a change in career.
 My focus remains on the wellness of others, though now is through the lens of the built environment.
 An appreciation of the impact of the physical environment on my own sense of comfort and well-being is now supported by a formal education in interior design.
+My first professional design experience at HDR, Inc. did much to advance my interest in healthcare planning.
 Areas in which I have developed a particular interest include aging in place, sustainable design, and optimizing home and work environments for individuals with particular sensory or physical needs, such as autism, dementia, and seasonal affective disorder.
-My first professional design experience at HDR, Inc. did much to cultivate my interest in healthcare planning.